 Use a semicolon to join two independent clauses that are related

 Students must be able to self-monitor and identify a run-on sentence in order to correct run-on sentences.
 One way to accomplish this task is to have students identify the sentence errors and re-write to correct run-on sentences.
-Students will always benefit from engaging, relevant text to read.
+Students will always benefit from engaging, relevant text to read, like the one you’ll find in the excerpt from Who is Jackie Robinson?.
 Reading correct sentence constructions will support students with run-on sentence practice.

 For students in grades 3–5, using a period to create two shorter, simpler sentences would be appropriate.
 For students in grades 6–8, provide them with options to use a comma with a coordinating conjunction, use a period and divide the sentences, or use a semicolon.

-With my free printable run-on sentence practice worksheets students will read a portion of the text Who is Jackie Robinson? by Gail Herman and Nancy Harrison.
+With my printable run-on sentence worksheets students will read a portion of the text Who is Jackie Robinson? by Gail Herman and Nancy Harrison.
 In addition to the text excerpt, there are two practice sheets – one for Grades 3–5 and one for Grades 6–8.
-On these practice sheets, students will identify and edit the errors in five different sentences.
+On these run-on sentence worksheets, students will identify and edit the errors in five different sentences.